-In most cases, yes, it’s perfectly safe, yet due to poor taste, bottled water is the common choice due to the poor taste of piped water .
+In most cases, yes, it’s perfectly safe, yet bottled water is the common choice due to the poor taste of piped water .

 Piped water in the Turks and Caicos almost always originates from one of two sources: reverse osmosis desalination, and

 On Providenciales, most resorts, hotels and rental villas are connected to “city water”.
 This is a piped utility water service, with water produced by reverse osmosis.
 This water is safe to drink, but the taste is usually comparatively poor.

 Some accommodations, largely older houses and outlying vacation rentals on Providenciales, use cisterns which are filled by rainwater collection from roofs or by truck from a desalination plant.
 In theory, a cistern could be contaminated by chemicals, pollutants or pathogens, however such an occurrence is almost unheard of.